4d/docs/docs/commands/copy-named-selection.md

 ```4d
  ALL RECORDS([People])

-  `Allow the user to sort the selection
+  //Allow the user to sort the selection
  ORDER BY([People])

-  ` Save the sorted selection as a named selection
+  // Save the sorted selection as a named selection
  COPY NAMED SELECTION([People];"UserSort")

-  ` Search for records where invoices are due
+  // Search for records where invoices are due
  QUERY([People];[People]InvoiceDue=True)

-  ` If records are found
+  // If records are found
  If(Records in selection([People])>0)

-  ` Alert the user
+  // Alert the user
     ALERT("Yes, there are overdue invoices on table.")
  End if

-  ` Reuse the sorted named selection
+  // Reuse the sorted named selection
  USE NAMED SELECTION("UserSort")

-  ` Remove the selection from memory
+  // Remove the selection from memory
  CLEAR NAMED SELECTION("UserSort")
 ```

 #### See also

 [CLEAR NAMED SELECTION](clear-named-selection.md)
 [CUT NAMED SELECTION](cut-named-selection.md)
 [USE NAMED SELECTION](use-named-selection.md)